devRant-Community/awesome-devrant/README.md

   - [devRant-Swift](https://github.com/troligtvis/devRant) - A Swift wrapper for the devRant API

 #### Websites
-- [devRant-Stats](https://devrant-stats.github.io) - See Statistics for your devRant-Profile.
-Graphs, Live Stats, future projections and more!
 - [devRant-Docs](https://devrant-docs.github.io) - A unofficial but very extensive DevRant-API Documentation with explanations, lots of examples, a testing area and even a Q&A section!
 - [rantChat](https://rantchat.github.io) - A simple but cool chatroom for devRant Users.
 Meet new people and talk about devRant, Life or other Dev-Stuff!
 (WIP)
 - [devBanner](https://devbanner.center) - devBanner creates your own personalized devRant banner for you!